-- a) improvements to the transport network, including walking and cycling routes, public transport or, where necessary appropriate parking provision - b) affordable housing - c) educational facilities and/or their upgrades - d) outdoor recreation - e) protection, enhancement and management of the natural and historic environment - f) community facilities and/or their upgrades - g) improvements to the public realm - h) service and utilities infrastructure - i) recycling and waste facilities. - 46.
-The strategic policy for Economic Development in Settlement Limits is set out at page 76 of the draft Plan Strategy.
+- a) improvements to the transport network, including walking and cycling routes, public transport or, where necessary appropriate parking provision - b) affordable housing - c) educational facilities and/or their upgrades - d) outdoor recreation - e) protection, enhancement and management of the natural and historic environment - f) community facilities and/or their upgrades - g) improvements to the public realm - h) service and utilities infrastructure - recycling and waste facilities. - 37.
+The strategic policy for Economic Development in Settlement Limits is set out in Part 1 of the Plan Strategy.
 Strategic Policy 11 Economic Development in Settlements states that:

-- a) support and promote the Strategic Mixed Use Sites at West Lisburn/Blaris and Purdysburn/Knockbracken in accordance with key site requirements - b) support and promote the local employment sites throughout the Council area,

-- to help provide opportunities for a range of economic needs and businesses c) encourage mixed use schemes supporting regeneration on sites previously - used for economic purposes to help tackle inequality and deprivation - d) provide Class B1 Business within the strategic mixed use sites at West Lisburn/Blaris and Purdysburn/Knockbracken in accordance with key site requirements. - 47.
-The strategic policy for Housing in Settlement Limits is set out at page 57 of the draft Plan Strategy.
+- a) support and promote the Strategic Mixed Use Sites at West Lisburn/Blaris and Purdysburn/Knockbracken in accordance with key site requirements - b) support and promote the local employment sites throughout the Council area, to help provide opportunities for a range of economic needs and businesses - c) encourage mixed use schemes supporting regeneration on sites previously used for economic purposes to help tackle inequality and deprivation - d) provide Class B1 Business within the strategic mixed use sites at West Lisburn/Blaris and Purdysburn/Knockbracken in accordance with key site requirements. - 38.
+The strategic policy for Housing in Settlement Limits is set out in Part 1 of the Plan Strategy.
 Strategic Policy 08 Housing in Settlements states that

-- a) are in accordance with the Strategic Housing Allocation provided in Table 3 - b) facilitate new residential development which respects the surrounding context and promotes high quality design within settlements - c) promote balanced local communities with a mixture of house types of different size and tenure including affordable and specialised housing - d) encourage compact urban forms and appropriate densities while protecting the quality of the urban environment.
+- a) are in accordance with the Strategic Housing Allocation provided in Table 3 - b) facilitate new residential development which respects the surrounding context and promotes high quality design within settlements - c) promote balanced local communities with a mixture of house types of different size and tenure including affordable and specialised housing - d) encourage compact urban forms and appropriate densities while protecting the quality of the urban environment. - 39.
+The following operational policies in Part 2 of the Plan Strategy also apply.